HOURS OF OPERATION

 Fierce fighting against the North Vietnamese Army occurred in and around Ripcord between March 12 and July 23, 1970.
 Three Medals of Honor and six Distinguished Service Crosses were awarded to participants for actions during the final 23 days in July, when the combat was continuous.

-The troops protecting the base experienced periodic firefights until July 2.
-From then on, the fighting went on without letup.
 And they got little support.
-The U.S. government was cutting back on the U.S. ground combat role – President Nixon had started withdrawing troops the previous year – and there just wasn’t enough help available.
+The U.S. government was cutting back on the American ground combat role – President Nixon had started withdrawing troops the previous year – and there just wasn’t enough help available.

 “We fought ’em all day” on July 22, Frank says.
 “At the end of the day, the only thing that saved our lives was we called in a danger-close airstrike.”
 His company had 14 dead, and 56 wounded.
 Frank himself had been hit three times.
 The third time happened while a medic was treating his second wound.
 Then, the F-4 Phantom dropped its 250-pound bomb on the U.S. position.
 That, finally, drove off the enemy long enough for the Americans to evacuate.